 The Data Prescription

 Without being able to measure data the way they can now, Virginia Mason would not have switched out showerheads in their two campus hotels, which resulted in saving 45% of the water used.
-The combined impact of heart-driven, but mind and data measurement-based decisions like that, and the others already mentioned and unmentioned here, has been incredible for Virginia Mason as a business and human care giver.
-The benefits of having access to meaningful data has created new opportunities in every department, from building and facilities to employee engagement, patient service, and beyond.
-Davis is sharing those stories with industry folk who visit her organization to learn, as well as with the Seattle community of businesses, the national healthcare industry and policy makers in Washington, DC.
+The combined impact of heart-driven, but mind and data measurement-based decisions like that, and the others already mentioned and unmentioned here, has been incredible for Virginia Mason as a business and human caregiver.
+The benefits of having access to meaningful data have created new opportunities in every department, from building and facilities to employee engagement, patient service, and beyond.
+Davis is sharing those stories with industry folk who visit her organization to learn, as well as with the Seattle community of businesses, the national healthcare industry, and policymakers in Washington, DC.

 In both the individual and the medical institution, that unusual combination of evidence and empathy is an excellent prescription for healthcare sustainability leadership.